aws-samples/aws-modernization-with-exasol/content/5_AdvancedAnalytics/05_04_use_case.md

    		 	"max_candidates"                    : 2
 	 }');

 This SQL command does not wait for the job to finish after calling Autopilot and completes its execution.
-The metadata information of the created Autopilot job is saved into the <i>SME_METADATA_AUTOPILOT_JOBS</i> table.
+The metadata information of the created Autopilot job is saved into the _SME_METADATA_AUTOPILOT_JOBS_ table.
 You can query this table as follows:

 	SELECT *
 	FROM CREDIT."SME_METADATA_AUTOPILOT_JOBS";